uestctensorgroup/FastDeRain/README.md

          year      = {2017}}
 Meanwhile, our method for single image rain streaks removal are detailed in this article:\
 Liang-Jian Deng, Ting-Zhu Huang, Xi-Le Zhao, and Tai-Xiang Jiang; "A directional global sparse model for single image rain removal."
 Applied Mathematical Modelling (2018).\
-Corresponding codes are compressed in the file "UGSM_v3.0.zip".
+Corresponding codes are compressed in the file "UGSM_v3.0.zip".\

-Other
---
-(The .p files will be replaced by .m files as soon as possible.)\
-Date: 03/03/2018
+Date: 20/Nov./2018